-Before you go out and jump on your bike, which has been sat patiently waiting in the garage sheltered from the dark, cold winter, there are a few things you need to check to get everything in the best possible shape for your first glorious adventure of 2018 together.
+Before you go out and jump on your bike, which has been sat patiently waiting in the garage sheltered from the dark, cold winter, there are a few things you need to check to get everything in the best possible shape for your first glorious adventure of the year together.

 Before you start

 Make sure your work area is clean and tidy, grab your battery charger, fetch the pressure washer and cleaning kit, line up your tools and make sure you’ve got plenty of lubrication products.

 This webpage is intended as a guide only.
 Yuasa cannot be held responsible for any damage to person or property caused by following the information provided.
 Please consult your bike’s owner’s manual for manufacturer’s information.
 If you are not confident seek advice from an accredited industry professional.